 According to Chronicle of the Horse, Partridge jokingly asked hotel staff, “My horses are here, will they be allowed in?”
 Obviously, she was not expecting the staff to allow the horses to enter the building.

-However, Partridge merely paid a $10 pet fee and Blizz met the Super 8 front desk staff.
+Although the horse did not actually stay overnight (instead staying at the horse park, where she was probably more comfortable), Partridge did pay a $10 pet fee and Blizz met the front desk staff.
 Afterward, the horse visited Partridge’s hotel room, where she got to experience some American television.

-According to the Super 8 website, there is no official pet policy for the company, therefore the hotel chain leaves the decision up to the individual property.
+Super 8 has no official pet policy for the chain; the decision is up to the individual property.